wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Gertrude:** By the authority vested in me by the sisterhood of Dames, I, Jackie Weaver, declare the commencement of this court hearing.

-Princess **Layabout:** You have no authority here Jackie Weaver!
+**Layabout:** You have no authority here Jackie Weaver!

 **Gertrude:** Silence in court!
-Princess Denise Layabout, you stand accused of stealing blue eyeshadow with a market value of 7 million lunabucks(???).
+Princess Denise Layabout, you stand accused of stealing blue eyeshadow with a market value of 7 million lunabucks.
 How do you plead?

-Princess **Layabout:** Why would I steal yer eyeshadow, I don't need eyeshadow, I don't need ANY makeup, I'm just naturally attractive, unlike you freaks _gasps of horror from the other Dames_
+**Layabout:** Why would I steal yer eyeshadow, I don't need eyeshadow, I don't need ANY makeup, I'm just naturally attractive, unlike you freaks _gasps of horror from the other Dames_

 **Beatrice:** _to the audience_ I hardly need any makeup either, just a little foundation and my blue eyeshadow and I look fabulous

-Princess **Layabout:** do me a favour, you've got a cement mixer in your room, you trowel it on...
+**Layabout:** do me a favour, you've got a cement mixer in your room, you trowel it on...

 **Gertrude:** Silence!
 I call the first witness for the prosecution.